8 Namespaces and the Preprocessor

 • Conditional compilation (#ifdef, #if) is useful for platform-specific code and feature detection.

 • Modules (C++20) are the modern alternative to headers, offering faster compilation and better isolation.
-Ecosystem support is still maturing.
+Compiler and build-system support is in place; library adoption is still ramping up.

 1. Think about it: Why is using namespace std; in a header file dangerous?
 Give a specific example of a name collision it could cause.